 Yes, acupuncture is a qualified medical expense for these types of accounts.

-Yes, TCM accepts and bills for personal injury covered by an auto insurance policy, as well as worker’s compensation claims.
+Yes, EastWest accepts and bills for personal injury covered by an auto insurance policy, and we will provide billing info for worker’s compensation claims.
 You will need to provide your insurance information as well as your claim number.